GoogleCloudPlatform/accelerated-platforms/platforms/gke-aiml/playground/README.md

 ### Project

 In this guide you can choose to bring your project (BYOP) or have Terraform create a new project for you.
-The requirements are difference based on the option that you choose.
+The requirements are different based on the option that you choose.

 #### Option 1: Bring your own project (BYOP)